-Control Option Description Displays the Projector's interna Displays the Projector's internal Menu System Projector Up arrow NOTE The second of the Book of Projector Down arrow NOTE: These options control the directional buttons Projector Left arrow on the projector menu display and cannot be activated until you set the Dimmer Projector Right arrow parameter to 0.
-Store Menu selection p The following options are all ways active and do not require the dimmer to be at zero Projector Floor Orientation These commands activate the projector's setting for specific mounting or projection alternatives.
+Control Option Description Displays the Projector's interna al Menu System Projector Up arrow Projector Down arrow NOTE: These options control the directional buttons Projector Left arrow on the projector menu display and cannot be activated until you set the Dimmer Projector Right arrow parameter to 0.
+Store Menu selection The following options are al ways active and do not require the dimmer to be at zero Projector Floor Orientation These commands activate the projector's setting for specific mounting or projection alternatives.
 Projector Ceiling Orientation Once set, these commands maintain their value until reset even after shutdown and re-homing.
-For example, if the Control parameter is so switch the unit to Ceiling orientation, then the unit will remain in Ceil orientation until another command is sent to switch back to Floor.
-The allows the Control parameter to revert to another value without losing Projector Front Projection Projector Rear Projection the orientation or mirroring status.
-Input from External RGBHV to Projector can select between RGBHV and VGA in the menu system, (see Graphics Engine to Projector DMX_Control Screen on page 28).
+For example, if the Control parameter is set to Projector Front Projection switch the unit to Ceiling orientation, then the unit will remain in Ceiling orientation until another command is sent to switch back to Floor.
+This allows the Control parameter to revert to another value without losing Projector Rear Projection the orientation or mirroring status.
+Input from External RGBHV to Projector can select between RGBHV and VGA in the menu system, (see Graphics Engine to Projector DMX_Control Screen on page 30).
 RGBHV is the factory default.
-Input from S-Video In (camera to Camera Out) to Graphics Engine Before using DMX to change DL.3 or DL.2 inputs, you must enable the Projector Input by DMX option in the menu system (see Set_Projector Screen on page 32) or through the CMA (see DL.3 and DL.2 Media Server Configuration Options on page 276).Once Input from Camera to Graphics Engine (default) the selection is made, allow about 10 seconds for the change to take effect.
-The following options require the dimmer to be at zero Lens Shift Engaged Mechanically offsets the projector lens 107% vertically (available for DL.3 fixtures only).
+Input from S-Video In (camera to Camera Out) to Graphics Engine Before using DMX to change DL.3 or DL.2 inputs, you must enable the Projector Input by DMX option in the menu system (see Set_Projector Screen on page 34) or through the CMA (see DL.3 and DL.2 Media Server Configuration Options on page 282).Once Input from Camera to Graphics Engine (default) the selection is made, allow about 10 seconds for the change to take effect.
+The following options requir e the dimmer to be at zero Lens Shift Engaged Mechanically offsets the projector lens 107% vertically (available for DL.3 fixtures only).
 Lens Shift Off Centers the image on the fixture (available for DL.3 fixtures only).
-The following options do not require the dimmer to be at zero SDI Output mode Routes the internal camera feed to the SDI card for output to another DL.3 fixture for projection after the Input from Camera to Graphics Engine has been selected.
+The following options do no t require the dimmer to be at zero SDI Output mode Routes the internal camera feed to the SDI card for output to another DL.3 fixture for projection after the Input from Camera to Graphics Engine has been selected.
 SDI Input mode Routes the SDI input to the capture card.